tjaved12/homework8/README.md

 # Home Work-8

 # Template Engine - Employee Summary

-The project is to build a software engineering team generator command line application.
-The application will prompt the user for information about the team manager and then information about the team members.
-The user can input any number of team members, and they may be a mix of engineers and interns.
-TWhen the user has completed building the team, the application will create an HTML file that displays a nicely formatted team roster based on the information provided by the user.
+The project must prompt the user to build an engineering team.
+An engineering team consists of a manager, and any number of engineers and interns.

 ## Table of Contents

 1. [About the Project](#about-the-project)